What is anovulation?

 Anovulation simply means not ovulating, and it is the #1 cause of female infertility.
 It can also cause menstrual cycle irregularities, such as no periods or amenorrhea, long or short cycles, or irregular cycles.
 If you want to get pregnant, you need to ovulate, have a regular menstrual cycle, and regular menstrual periods.

-How Do you know you are not ovulating?
+How do you know if you are not ovulating?

-Women who ovulate regularly have regular periods, usually every 28 (range 21-35) days.
-Women with with anovulation have very irregular or no period.
-Monitoring your menstruation as well as ovulation cycle, which includes becoming aware of the signs of ovulation, can help you identify some of the symptoms of anovulation.
-The most common of these fertility symptoms include the following:
+Women who ovulate regularly have regular periods, usually every 28 days, with a normal range being anywhere from 21-35 days.
+Women who don't ovulate have very irregular periods or no periods at all.
+Monitoring your menstrual and ovulation cycles, which includes becoming aware of the signs of ovulation, can help you identify symptoms of anovulation, which include:

 - irregular basal body temperature (BBT)